wangbx66/differentially-private-q-learning/readme.md

-The code for the paper [Private Q-Learning with Functional Noise in Continuous Spaces ](https://arxiv.org/abs/1901.10634)
+The code for the paper [Privacy-preserving Q-Learning with Functional Noise in Continuous Spaces ](https://arxiv.org/abs/1901.10634)

 To test the code, run